Clinical Trials: Discovering Drugs

 Medical Device regulations:

 EMA and FDA have examined the medical equipment trials in the past year, and the FDA is looking at the conduit for medical device approvals.
-The EU has set forth a new framework for medical device trials together with an EU-wide coordinated procedure for multi-centre investigations and superior transparency.
+The EU has set forth a new framework for medical device trials together with an EU-wide coordinated procedure for multi-center investigations and superior transparency.
 Medical device firms need to appear at how they are managing data.
 Alongside Biotechs which now have multiple outsourcing models available including Functional Service Provision to allow them to continue developing their product and this may lead to an enhanced clinical trial procedure.